 Truly: what is the authority of some entity being allegedly channelled by someone?
 Aren’t there like hundreds of people—thousands—all channeling stuff and putting the info in books and online and claiming to have the direct plug-in to the “Source?”
 A Source that I should sort of suspend critical thinking for and follow as the unofficial new religion?

 And don’t a bunch of these Sources “contradict” each other?
 So we have numerous “Ultimate Sources” all saying different things?
 Sound familiar?
-Sounds like the history of organized religion???
+It sounds like the history of organized religion!

-Last year, I wrote a post called “Divine Invasions: Philip K. Dick, Robert Anton Wilson and Alien Contact In The 1970s.”
-It chronicled how all these public (or soon to be public figures) were getting coincidentally contacted around the same time in the mid-Seventies by supposed entities/aliens.
+In my post “Divine Invasions: Philip K. Dick, Robert Anton Wilson and Alien Contact In The 1970s,” I chronicled how all these public (or soon to be public figures) were getting coincidentally contacted around the same time in the mid-Seventies by supposed entities/aliens.
 I believed this was being done—by parties unknown—in part, to establish new religions.
 And certainly, in the case of someone like Heaven’s Gate founder Marshall Applewhite, that actually happened.
 Still others became influences on our pop-culture and wider society through science-fiction novels, channeled info, and other stuff that was supposedly being “transmitted.”

 Again, I have to ask: how do we know that these beings were “authorities?”
 Because they performed a little bit of magic and synchronicity?